Aporlorxl23/Aporlorxl23/README.md

 ### Hi there 👋

 I'm a student who is very passionate about cyber security.
-I'm have experince in Reverse Engineering and Exploit Development.
-I'm improving myself in binary exploitation in the Linux operating system.
+I'm have experince in Reverse Engineering, Exploit Development and Fuzzing.
+I'm improving myself in Fuzzing and Binary Exploitation in the Linux operating system.

 :notebook: ***Website:***
 - [eren.run](https://eren.run/) / [erensimsek.net](https://erensimsek.net/)